 The National Renewable Energy Laboratory (NREL) provides an online calculator for those interested in determining the size of photovoltaic (PV) systems necessary for their home or business.
 Click the image below to go directly to the NREL calculator.

-How do I get a DG contract?
+How do I get a distributed generation contract?